increase meaning

 - VerbSGincreasesPRincreasingPT, PPincreased

-- VI (of a quantity) To become larger.
+- (intransitive) (of a quantity) To become larger.

 - The single-imaging optic of the mammalian eye offers some distinct visual advantages.
 Such lenses can take in photons from a wide range of angles, increasing light sensitivity.
 They also have high spatial resolution, resolving incoming images in minute detail.